Deepest-Project/Greedy-Survey/Papers/Show and Tell/show_and_tell for wiki.md

 # 2. Related Work
 1) Mainly for video. systems composed of visual primitive recognizers combine with structured formal language.
-    \- heavily hand-designed, relatively brittle and have been demonstrated only limited domain.
+    - heavily hand-designed, relatively brittle and have been demonstrated only limited domain.
 2) Systems dealing with image description were made after some advances in recognition of objects.
-    \- These are also limited in their expressivity.
+    - These are also limited in their expressivity.
 3) The idea of co-embedding of images and text in the same vector space.
 Descriptions are retrieved which lie close to the image in the embedding space.
-    \- do not attempt to generate novel descriptions.
+    - do not attempt to generate novel descriptions. <br />

-  * the above approaches cannot describe previously unseen compositions of objects, even though the individual objects might have been observed in the training data.
+> the above approaches cannot describe previously unseen compositions of objects, even though the individual objects might have been observed in the training data.
 4) Simillar recurrent NN for was introduced.
-These networks use sentences as RNN input whereas Show and Tell use the visual input to the RNN model directly.
+These networks use sentences as RNN input whereas Show and Tell use the visual input to the RNN model directly. <br />

-  * As a result of these seemingly insignificant differences, our system achieves substantially better results on the established benchmarks.
+> As a result of these seemingly insignificant differences, our system achieves substantially better results on the established benchmarks.

 # 3. Model